laurencelundblade/QCBOR/doc/Tagging.md

 "tag" in CBOR terms would be the combination of the label (tag number) and the elephant (tag content).

-QCBOR always uses the terms "tag number" to refer to the integer that identifies the type, "tag content" to refer to the target of the indicating integer and "tag" as the full combination of both.
+QCBOR always uses the term "tag number" to refer to the integer that identifies the type, "tag content" to refer to the target of the indicating integer and "tag" as the full combination of both.